• Skip to primary navigation

 How to peel a peach:

-To quickly peel a peach submerge peaches in boiling water for 30 seconds, remove them and put them in ice water.
+To quickly peel a peach, submerge it in boiling water for 30 seconds, remove it, and put it in ice water.
 Let them stay in the ice water for a few minutes to cool off enough to handle.
-You may need to use a paring knife to start with but the peeling will come right off.
+You may need to use a paring knife to start with, but the peeling will come right off.

-If you don’t want to mess with the boiling water you can peel them just using a paring knife.
-It’ll take a little more effort to peel but it’s still not hard.
+If you don’t want to mess with the boiling water, peel them with a paring knife.
+It’ll take a little more effort to peel, but it’s still not hard.

-Also, if you don’t want to peel your peaches you don’t have to.
-The pealing will get soft while the cobbler is baking and it will still taste great.
+Also, if you don’t want to peel your peaches, you don’t have to.
+The pealing will get soft while the cobbler is baking and still taste great.

 Servings of peach cobbler on little dessert plates.